 How Is It That Spinal Can Nerves Be Compressed And Still Function Normally?

-Professor Wesley Parke‘s academic research demonstrated that impairment of venous return is the primary reason that compressed nerves become pain generators.
+As noted previously Professor Wesley Parke‘s academic research was important in demonstrating that even spinal nerves which were so impaired that they could be reduced to ribbons (as noted above) could maintain normal vascular supply and function normally despite being associated with progressive lateral spinal stenosis.
+Prof. Parke’s studies also made clear that marked impairment of nerve venous return was the primary reason that compressed nerves become pain generators.
 These spinal nerves become symptomatic when their nutrient supply is cut off and their venous return is impaired.
 The vascular anatomy of a typical spinal nerve is shown above and to the left.
 The ability of the human body to acclimate to gradually applied insult is the stuff of legend.
 A markedly constricted (75% of original size) S1 dorsal nerve root is shown to the left above.
 This patient had a 5 year history of “neuroischemic claudication” but was ambulatory at the time of his death from congestive heart failure.
 Post mortem study showed a preservation of the longitudinal radicular arteries, but obstruction of the draining veins.
 It is important to point out that any sudden change imposed on this typically quiescent, but marginal situation, can produce acute incapacitation and disability in a patient.

 Common Surgical Errors

 The reason as to why the leading cause of failed back surgery remains failure to adequately diagnose or treat lateral spinal stenosis makes clear that many spine surgeons continue to be unaware of basic spine pathology.
 As noted above, the most common error performed by surgeons is to mistake the narrowing of the lateral Central Canal zone as being the same as the Foraminal zone and only performing a central decompressive laminectomy.